Island Bites: Arroz Con Gandules, Puerto Rican Pigeon Peas Rice

 Pigeon peas rice is a staple in Puerto Rico.
 During the Holidays, it is the official dish, alongside lechón asado or pernil (roasted pork).
-Thie main ingredients to make this rice are sofrito, pigeon peas and pork cubes or smoked ham.
-When is done the traditional way, it is covered with banana leaves.
+The main ingredients to make this rice are sofrito, pigeon peas and pork cubes or smoked ham.
+When is done the traditional way, it is covered with banana leaves while it cooks.

 - 1/2 lb pork (seasoned with salt and pepper), cubed (can be substitute for 1/4 lb smoked ham)

 - 3 cups uncooked rice, medium grain

 - 3/4 cup sofrito + 1/4 extra cup to make broth

 - 4 cups reserved broth